Paynesville Voters Turned Down Operating Levy Request - NewsBreak

 Paynesville Voters Turned Down Operating Levy Request

 PAYNESVILLE -- The operating levy on the Paynesville school district ballot has failed.
-There were 629 no votes...1390granitecitysports.com
+There were 629 no votes...minnesotasnewcountry.com

 PAYNESVILLE -- The operating levy on the Paynesville school district ballot has failed.
-There were 629 no votes...1390granitecitysports.com
+There were 629 no votes...minnesotasnewcountry.com

 Comments / 0